SDG 7 – Affordable and Clean Energy , Pūngāo iti te utu, Pūngao mā

 Energy reviews

-Energy usage at Massey University is tracked using eBench software, with regular reviews conducted to identify opportunities for improvement.
+Energy usage at Massey University is tracked using ESP software, with regular reviews conducted to identify opportunities for improvement.
 A key role of our Energy Efficiency Officers is to pinpoint areas of energy wastage and high consumption to implement effective reductions.

 International collaborations

-Energy efficiency is a key focus for new buildings
+Energy Efficiency is a key focus for new buildings

 Massey has committed that all new buildings achieve the 5 Green Star New Zealand Excellence rating in the Green Star building standard or the equivalent.
 This standard is a sustainability rating system certified by the Green Building Council Australia.

-The rating system is holistic and includes an assessment of various key performance and environmental categories (including energy use, water conservation measures, indoor environment quality, and the building materials used) during the building’s environmental impact assessment.
+The rating system is holistic and includes an assessment of various key performance and environmental categories (including energy use, water conservation measures, indoor environment quality and the building materials used) during the building’s environmental impact assessment.

 The Massey University Climate Action Plan reiterates this commitment with its strategies, initiatives and milestones for reducing emissions.